A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Discussion

 Conversely, our theorems and simulations indicate that there are many settings where the test statistics are correlated, but the BH procedure is free of burstiness concerns.
 When there are no long-range correlations, no factor model is needed to model the correlations, so the variance of the FDP will decrease rapidly as the number of tests increases, even when the short-range correlations are strong.
 For example, in the setting of Corollary \ref{cor:CLTnoFactor}, $\FDP_m$ converges to a quantity less than the desired FDR control $q$ and has variance of order $1/m$, even with strong short-range correlations.
 The simulations in the bottom of Figure \ref{fig:Intro_burst4examples} and all the panels of Figure \ref{fig:BlockAndToeplitzCLTConvergence} involve strong short-range correlations and still demonstrate this desirable behavior (the desirable behavior is not seen in the panels of Figure \ref{fig:BlockAndToeplitzCLTConvergence} where $m$ is small because, in that case, the ``short-range" correlations are actually long-range relative to the number of tests).
 Even when there are long-range correlations but the long-range correlations are weak, modeled by a factor model with loading vectors $\bm{L}_{mi}$ of small magnitude, the BH procedure will not exhibit worrisome bursts.
-With loading vectors $\bm{L}_{mi}$ with small magnitude, the asymptotic limit of $\FDP_m \giv \bswu$ given in Theorem \ref{theorem:conditionalFDPCLT} will not oscillate much as $\bswu \sim \dnorm(0,I_k)$ varies.
+With loading vectors $\bm{L}_{mi}$ with small magnitude, the $\gamma_{mir}$ terms will not be sensitive to the realized value of $\bswu \sim \dnorm(0,I_k)$, and in turn $F_0,F_1, \tau_*,$ and $qF_0(\tau_*)/\tau_*$ will also not be so sensitive to the realized value of $\bswu$.
+Therefore, when the loading vectors $\bm{L}_{mi}$ have small magnitude, the asymptotic limit of $\FDP_m \giv \bswu$ given in Theorem \ref{theorem:conditionalFDPCLT} will not oscillate much as $\bswu \sim \dnorm(0,I_k)$ varies.
 Indeed, in Figure \ref{fig:Intro_burst4examples}, when the long-range correlations are all reduced by a factor of 10 (as we move from the top-left panel to the top-right panel), alarming burstiness is no longer observed.